FlightControl-Master/MOOSE/README.md

 ###   [MOOSE_INCLUDE](https://github.com/FlightControl-Master/MOOSE_INCLUDE) - For use and generated

 This repository contains the Moose.lua file to be included within your missions.
+Note that the Moose\_.lua is technically the same as Moose.lua, but without any commentary or unnecessary whitespace in it.
+You only need to load **one** of those at the beginning of your mission.

 ###   [MOOSE_DOCS](https://github.com/FlightControl-Master/MOOSE_DOCS) - Not for use